 ‘‘Do you know Beck Ham?’’

-After all lines of small talk had been exhausted, an awkward silence fell over us that screamed out for the word “so…” Right on cue the group’s leader stepped forward, a handsome moustachioed boy called Romeo who reeked of aftershave.
-Looking more than a little nervous he cleared his throat, shifting from one foot to the other.
+After all lines of small talk had been exhausted, an awkward silence fell over us that screamed out for the word “so…”.
+Right on cue the group’s leader stepped forward, a handsome moustachioed boy called Romeo who reeked of aftershave.
+He looked more than a little nervous as he cleared his throat, shifting from one foot to the other.
 Allan and I exchanged glances, sensing an important moment had arrived.
 “Sir… tell me” ventured Romeo, right hand raised imploringly, ‘‘what do you think of love?”
 I allowed myself the most discreet of smirks as, awaiting my response, Romeo placed his hand on his chin.
 A few of his posse even leaned in closer, as if I were about to give them the key to the secret garden.
 You could have heard a pin drop as Allan turned to me with a raised eyebrow, doing his best to prevent his own smile from breaking out into something more disrespectful. ‘‘I’m gonna let you answer this one’’ he said.
 “Um… I think… love… is… good” I offered, desperate to avoid further eye contact with my Scottish travel mate.
 Thankfully I seemed to have provided the right answer and they all signalled their agreement with solemn nods, low mutters and one enlightened ‘‘Aaaaaah’’.

 ‘‘God bless you sir!” cried Romeo, giving me a hearty slap on the back.
 He then shook my hand passionately, his companions following suit in what rapidly bloomed into a festival of self-congratulatory hand-shaking, hugging and back-slapping that only stopped when a museum guard came over and told us to take it outside. ‘‘Oh dear’’ laughed Romeo blinking goofily, ‘‘I think we make this man grumpy.
 The Red Fort is not a place for glee’’.